datasciencecampus/laika/README.md

 ## Modeling

-The proof of concept in this project makes use of deep concepts from deep learning.
+The proof of concept in this project makes use of concepts from deep learning.
 A review of the current state of the art, covering papers, articles, competitive data science platform results and open source projects indicates that the most recent advances have been in the area of image segmentation - most